Quantum fields in boson star spacetime: Model

 Consider a set of scalar fields $\{\phi^{0r},\phi^{0i},\phi^{1r},\phi^{1i},\dots\}$, with mass $\{m^{0r},m^{0i},m^{1r},m^{1i},\dots\}$ respectively.
 All of them satisfy the same equation of motion \eref{eq:KGeq}, and can be expanded in the same way as \eref{eq:modeExpansion}.
 The fields with indices beginning with even numbers contribute oppositely to those with indices beginning with odd numbers.
 The full stress tensor is the sum of all contributions

 where $(n)$ denotes the numerical part of the index $n$.
-This expression contains quartic, quadratic, and logarithmic divergences; we shall renormalize the first two dominant contributions, while the last one is neglected in this paper owing to its weak dependence on the regulating Pauli-Villars mass.
+This expression contains quartic, quadratic, and logarithmic divergences; we renormalize the first two dominant contributions, while the last one is neglected because it only has weak dependence on the regulating Pauli-Villars mass.

 The regularization conditions are derived explicitly in FRW spacetime in Appendix~\ref{sec:PVinFRW}.
 The results are

 where the first condition simply implies that half of the fields contribute oppositely.
 Moreover,